tmichniewski/MiniSpark/README.md

 // see the tests for more examples
 ```

-Moreover, to make it work, it does not have to be like that, that input schema of Record contains
-an `id` column.
-It is the getter responsibility to provide value of Adder.Input type,
+Moreover, to make it work, input schema of Record does not have to contain an `id` column.
+Instead, it is the getter
-even if this would require to carry this out through some not so complex processing.
+responsibility to provide value of Adder.Input type, even if this would require to carry this out through some not so
+complex processing.
 In other words, if the input schema had no `id` column, then the getter method may produce it.

-Consequently, the same with the constructor method, it is not required that output schema,
+Consequently, the same with the constructor method, it is not required that output schema, here of type Record, is a
-here of type Record, is a subclass of Adder.Output type, as it is the constructor
+subclass of Adder.Output type, as it is the constructor responsibility to perform conversion from input record and
-responsibility to perform conversion from input record and output of the mapper function
+output of the mapper function
-produced by build factory method to the output schema.
+(produced by build factory method) to the output schema.

-Finally, the most important is that the real logic is inside the mapper function
-which deals with Input and Output types and these things are implemented inside
+Finally, the most important is that the real logic is inside the mapper function which deals with Input and Output types
-the function of this pattern type.
+and these things are implemented inside the function of this pattern type.
 This is the logic of this transformation.

-Please notice that this logic might be arbitrarily complicated
-and be implemented using pure functions, while getter and constructor are only interfaces
+Please notice that this logic might be arbitrarily complex and be implemented using pure functions, while getter and
-to input and output schemas, and they are provided not during the function implementation,
+constructor are the only interfaces to input and output schemas, and they are provided not during the function
-but during real usage in a given context.
+implementation, but during real usage in a given context.

 In other words, the function implemented according to such a pattern follows typical pattern of ETL:

 - Extract is the getter,
 - Transform is the mapper function produced by factory method build,
 - Load is the constructor.

 The emphasis is that it is the mapper function - the middle one - that is the most complex.
-The other two are just interfaces to input and output schemas.
+The other two are just
+interfaces to input and output schemas - the outside world.

-Please notice that such a pattern might be applied to wide range of use cases,
-starting from a plain function, through bigger function covering some business related use cases
+Please notice that such a pattern might be applied to wide range of use cases, starting from a plain function, through
-and ending on the big functions representing whole submodules.
-So, this is the decision of the user
+bigger function covering some business related use cases and ending on the big functions representing whole submodules.
-where to use it.
-Moreover, this is also possible to encapsulate functions implemented with this pattern
+So, this is the decision of the user where to use it.
+Moreover, this is also possible to encapsulate functions
-inside other functions also implemented with this pattern, and so on.
+implemented with this pattern inside other functions also implemented with this pattern, and so on.

 ## Summary

-Summing up, this library consists of:
+To sum up, this library consists of:

 - usage of the `Dataset` type as the main data representation,
 - the `Dataset.++` operator which is an alias to `Dataset.transform` method,
-- set of implicits which provide aliases to typical Dataset operations,
+- set of implicits which provide aliases to typical `Dataset` operations,
 - the `Function[T, U]` type which is an alias to Scala `Function1[Dataset[T], Dataset[U]]` type,
 - the `Function.+` composition operator which is an alias to Scala `Function1.andThen`,
 - set of methods producing typical Spark functions as one-liner aliases to Spark counterparts,
 - and finally the map pattern.

 In turn, the map pattern has the following features:

 - provides the contract or an interface to build the map function,
-- specifies `Input`, `Output` and `Params` containers for data, typically in the form of case class only or some standard type,
+- specifies `Input`, `Output` and `Params` containers for data, typically in the form of case class only or some
+  standard type,
 - no necessity to create any traits,
 - common API for creating the mapper function in the form of abstract `build` method,
 - standard `apply` method which returns the map function,
-- the apply method is type parameterized, but those types `[T, U]` do not have to be subclasses of `Input` and `Output` respectively,
+- the apply method is type parameterized, but those types `[T, U]` do not have to be subclasses of `Input` and `Output`
+  respectively,
-- instead, the apply method uses generic and functional interface to input and output records in the form of getter and constructor functions.
+- instead, the apply method uses generic and functional interface to input and output records in the form of getter and
+  constructor functions.

 ## Final word

 Concluding, this library is not about the API, which hardly brings anything new.

 Instead, it is about the thinking.
-The thinking about building enterprise class systems and their decomposition into smaller parts.
+The thinking about building enterprise class systems and their decomposition into
+smaller parts.
 Thinking about how to shape the small pieces of the system and then, how to glue them together.

 # Part II - Integration with Spark ML

 So far we covered typical ETL processing on top of Spark.
 Now, we will focus on how to integrate with Spark ML.
+To
-To achieve this we try to provide two very simple constructs.
+achieve this we try to provide two very simple constructs.

 ## ML Transformer on Function

-Having defined some `Function` we may use it as an ML `Transformer`.
-To do so we use the `FunctionTransformer` class
+Having defined some `Function` we may want to use it as an ML `Transformer`.
+To do so we use the `FunctionTransformer`
-which below is presented without implementation.
+class which below is presented without the implementation.

 ```scala
 /**